lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 By now we will not apply lighting, we will just return the albedo color associated to the current coordinates sampling the attachment that contains albedo information.

-Finally, we just need to update the `Render` class to use the the new render class:
+Finally, we just need to update the `Render` class to use the new render class:

 ```java
 public class Render {